daniel-wojahn/tibetan-text-metrics/README.md

   - A score of 0.0 indicates completely different grammatical structures
   - Higher scores suggest similar writing styles or rhetorical structures, even if different vocabulary is used

 These metrics use cosine similarity between n-gram frequency distributions, which makes them naturally normalized regardless of text length.

+### Understanding PCA Visualization

+The PCA visualization includes several advanced features:

+- **Adaptive Clustering**: Uses silhouette analysis to determine if the data naturally forms distinct clusters.
+When clusters are well-separated (silhouette score > 0.3), shows both main and secondary cluster regions.
+Otherwise, displays a single main cluster region.

+- **Outlier Detection**: Uses Median Absolute Deviation (MAD) with a threshold of 1.5 to identify significant outliers while being robust against extreme values.
+This statistical approach helps highlight truly notable deviations in the data.

+- **Dynamic Regions**: Cluster regions automatically adapt to the actual shape and distribution of your data, with padding proportional to cluster size.
+This ensures the visualization accurately represents the underlying data structure.

+- **Feature Vectors**: Shows how different metrics (syntactic distance, Jaccard similarity, etc.) contribute to the principal components, helping you understand which aspects of textual similarity are most important for distinguishing between texts.
 The default n-gram size (3) can be adjusted to focus on shorter or longer patterns.

 ### PCA Visualization